 Light Pink Pastel Pyrope, 78% Pyrope

 Pink: The Pastel Pyrope with the highest Pyrope content tested in our study is shown below (left).
 This small orangey pink gem from Bekily, Madagascar has a low refractive index of only 1.728, and is nearly 87% Pyrope based on our calculations, although any Grossular content would lower that percentage.
 Typical red Standard Pyrope averages 68% Pyrope.
-This Pastel gem is colored primarily by iron and manganese.
-It shows no UV fluorescence from chromium.
+This Pastel gem may derive it's pink primarily by iron rather than chromium.
+Unlike most pink Pastel Pyropes, it shows no UV fluorescence from chromium.
+The orange color component is the result of manganese.

 The 1.31ct. light pink Pastel Pyrope trillion from Tanzania shown below (right) is one of the palest Pastel Pyropes we have encountered.
 It's light pink color is primarily due to chromium, and it shows red UV fluorescence.
 This gem is 78% Pyrope.
 Although lighter in color than the oval on the left, the trillion is more magnetic due to higher manganese content (Mn2+, Spessartine).
 The manganese contributes little if anything to color.
 Rutile needle inclusions are common in Pastel Pyropes.